 I love what I do!
 Sometimes I can’t even believe that I’m lucky enough to do it as a “job”.
 But absolutely none of it would be possible with out Momma!
 My mom has been working with me from the very beginning.
 She’s completely supportive and never stops telling me how proud of me she is.
 I mean, she literally tells me every day.
 She is the hardest working woman I’ve ever met.
 Even though she’s my mom, she knows that The Cakehole is “my baby” and allows me to be “the boss” in the kitchen.
 I cannot think of a single person I’d rather work with every day.
 We talk, dance, sing, play, and even manage to actually do some work together and it makes me love what I do even more!
 I get a front row seat to see just how supportive a mom can be.
 Without Momma Dar, The Cakehole simply would not be.
 With that being said, she has spent a LOT of time with me at the kitchen, bridal shows, setting up for weddings, events, etc. My dad has sacrificed a lot of time with his woman in order for those things to take place.
 He has also been incredibly supportive of me and truly wants The Cakehole to succeed.
 He has helped me numerous times with the legal and business side of things and I am so thankful for that!
 I have the best parents in the world.
 Period!

-And lastly, while I absolutely LOVE being the owner of The Cakehole, there is no job I love more than being a mommy to Jaxon and Jude.
+And lastly, while I absolutely LOVE being the owner of The Cakehole, there is no job I love more than being a mom to Jaxon and Jude.
 My husband, Jeremy, and my boys have been completely patient, loving, and supportive of me as I live out my dream.
 A lot of people have been telling me for a while that I needed to get a store-front.
-The main reason that I waited until now (August 2015) is because if I had a store with set hours, I couldn’t help out with class parties, go on field trips with my boys, take them to appointments, take them to surprise their daddy for lunch, etc. So The Cakehole FINALLY has a store-front…however, I’m still a mom first and foremost so while we now have set hours every week, those times might slightly change from time to time, depending on my kids’ schedules.
+The main reason that I waited until August of 2015 is because if I had a store with set hours, I couldn’t help out with class parties, go on field trips with my boys, take them to appointments, take them to surprise their daddy for lunch, etc. The Cakehole has a store-front…however, I’m still a mom first and foremost.
+So while we now have set hours every week, those times might slightly change from time to time, depending on my kids’ schedules.
 That way, I get to do both.
 I’d say that makes me pretty lucky.